-Information on the crime of lewd and lascivious act on a minor, commonly known as child molestation, is found at California penal code section 288.
+Information on the crimes of lewd and lascivious act on a minor, commonly known as child molestation, are found at California penal code section 288.
 The three most commonly charged child molestation charges include:

 PC 288(a): Lewd and lascivious acts on a minor under the age of fourteen (14)

 PC 288(b)(1): Lewd and lascivious acts on a minor under the age of fourteen (14) with force, and

 PC 288(c)(1): Lewd and lascivious acts on a minor aged fourteen (14) or fifteen (15) years old